Recedivies/BooksAPI/README.md

 - Get all books (empty list or few objects)
 - Unauthorized POST request
 - Not allowed method
-- Create message: with valid content, invalid content such as: without name, readPage > pageCount.
+- Create book: with valid content, invalid content such as: without name, readPage > pageCount.
 - Get all books with specified query endpoint, currently only reading and finished Query endpoint.

 ##### `api/books/{id}` tests: